sehenaoga/sehenaoga.github.io/index.md

 ---

 > #### Hola!
 Hi!
 Ciao!
 > I'm an aspiring PhD student and this is my little corner on the internet to post cool images about my research.
-I'm currently finishing my Masters degree at the University of Pittsburgh, where I study the intersection between Mechanical Engineering and Computer Science through the solution of complex fluid flow problems using high-performance computing resources.
+I'm currently finishing my Master's degree at the University of Pittsburgh, where I study the intersection between Mechanical Engineering and Computer Science through the solution of complex fluid flow problems using high-performance computing resources.
 Welcome aboard!

 * * *